 Would you like to purchase a double or triple portrait?

-Feel free to get in touch with me to discuss the assignment.
+Feel free to get in touch with me if you would like to order something similar.